junsoo37/FLoC-Cohort-Algorithms/README.md

 # FLoC-Cohort-Algorithms
-Development of three cohort algorithms in Google's Federated Learning of Cohorts(FLoC) whitepaper.
+Development of three cohort algorithms in Google's Federated Learning of Cohorts(FLoC) based on FLoC whitepaper.
 (SimHash, SortingLSH, Affinity hierarical clustering)

 In FLoC, calculating cohort ids of users based on their browsing history.

 Reference